azavea/selenium-net-formatters/README.md

 Writing Tests
 =============

+Using the Selenium IDE, create your browser tests like usual, with one minor tweak:

+1. Insert at `storeExpression` command at the very beginning of the test.
+2. Set the target of the command to the name of the web application (e.g. "/WebApplication1/")
+3. Set the value of the command to `appURL`
+4. Set the second command in the test to `open`
+5. Set the target of the `open` command to `${appURL}`

-Using the Selenium IDE, create your browser tests like usual.
-When it comes time to export them, export the tests with the new formats:
+These modifications will allow the BaseTest class to set the URL, which is helpful when integrating into the Jenkins CI.
+When it comes time to export your Selenium test, export the test with the new formats:

 1. In the Selenium IDE, select "Export Test Case as ..." from the File menu.
 2. Choose the format.
 In the example above, the format would be named "C# /